On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Analogies to the reverse isominwidth problem

 The proof of this characterization is based on the same ideas as that for the Behrend position given in \cref{sect_behrend_loewner}.
 For the sake of brevity, we do not give the details here and leave them to the reader.

+Just like the L\"owner ellipsoid, also the John ellipsoid of a convex body~$K$ is unique (cf.~\cite{artstein2015asymptotic,henk2012loewnerjohn}).
+For an $o$-symmetric convex body $K$, both the L\"owner and the John ellipsoid are $o$-symmetric as well.
+Moreover, since for every ellipsoid $E \in \K^n$ we have $\vol(E) \vol(E^\star) = \vol(\B^n_2)^2$, we see that the polar of the L\"owner ellipsoid of $K$ is the John ellipsoid of $K^\star$, and vice versa.
+Again by uniqueness of the John ellipsoid, and analogously to \cref{thm_uniqueness_Behrend_pos}, we obtain

+\begin{proposition} The isominwidth position of a convex body is unique up to orthogonal transformations, scalings, and translations. \end{proposition}

-As the main result of this section, we completely solve the reverse isominwidth problem.
+As the main result of this section, we completely solve the reverse iso\-minwidth problem.
 Curiously, it turns out that $o$-symmetric convex bodies have the worst minimum isominwidth quotient, which is in strong contrast to the Behrend position.
+The proof follows the ideas developed by Ball~\cite{ball1991volume} for the volume ratio of a convex body in John position.
+We need Ball's~\cite[Lem.~5]{ball1991volume} geometric version of the inequality of Brascamp \& Lieb (cf.~\cite[Cor.~3, Prop.~1, Thms.~4 and 5]{barthe1998onareverse}).
+Notice that the case of equality of Corollary~3 in~\cite{barthe1998onareverse} is stated incorrectly.
+Therefore, we here explicitly state the correct form, which in fact follows from the considerations in~\cite[Sect~2.3.1, pp.~352--353]{barthe1998onareverse}.